 How to Apply: Your (1) resume, (2) high school transcript, and (3) a two-page description of your background, what motivates you to pursue scientific research, and the types of research that most interest you.
 MIT and Cornell provide a welcoming and supportive environment for exceptional science, teaching, mentorship, and service.
 We believe that education and research are at their finest when they include and appreciate the experiences of people of all backgrounds.
-As such, we also ask candidates to (4) summarize in 300 words or less their philosophy of diversity, equity, and inclusion in higher education, including any current activities they are involved in, plans for the future, and how these plans connect with their career goals.
-(5) Please email these materials as a single PDF to Betty Lou McClanahan (blm@mit.edu).
+(4) Please email these materials as a single PDF to Betty Lou McClanahan (blm@mit.edu).
 The deadline for applications is March 10, 2025.

 About HIP-SAT: The HIP-SAT program began as an educational activity sponsored by a grant from the National Science Foundation to the MIT Chemistry Department and has operated through the past seven years, hosting numerous students from the greater Boston area and nationally.
-MIT is committed to the principle of equal opportunity in education and employment https://referencepubs.mit.edu/what-we-do/nondiscrimination-policy.
+MIT is committed to the principle of equal opportunity in education and employment.